ameliamd15/Sharon-Talon/index.md

 ### __Version 1.3__ __(Feb 17, 2021)__
 1. Fixed an issue when dark mode kicks in.
 1. Fixed an issue with RSS parser while parsing article categories.
-RSS 2.0 categories are not sent over as xml node attributes.
-Had to modify the AlamoRSSParser.
+RSS 2.0 categories are not sent over as xml node attributes, which is what AlamoRSSParser assumed.
+Will be submitting a pull request later to the Alamo team.
 1. Added "Pull to refresh" to refresh articles

 ### __Version 1.2__ __(Feb 15, 2021)__